one-on-one/one-on-one.github.com/source/_posts/2013-03-15-getting-started-with-octopress.markdown

 [Octopress](http://octopress.org/) is an **out of the box** blogging solution that sits atop [Jekyll](https://github.com/mojombo/jekyll)
 *a static site generator*.
-It's great for folks who want to get up and running quickly, but that's where my praise ends.
+It's great for folks who want to quickly get a blog up and running on [Github](https://github.com/).

 ### The bad